FS > M.A.Y.B.E.

 • Since relationships are also systems, INTJs in relationships would probably do well to evaluate and reconsider their own seriousness, that of their partner, their friends, etc. Not necessarily as an act of criticism, but certainly as a possible target for emulation or as a learning activity.

-Filed in: Energy /120/ | Essays /52/ | Productivity /119/
+Filed in: Essays /52/ | Productivity /119/ | Energy /120/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Miber."
-Which I believe is a term used when speaking about strange outcomes.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Minanern."
+I think this is related to stinky feet.

 ·